DawoonJang/SSDLite_MobileBackbone/README.md

 There are some differences from the original in that I used upperbounded ReLU by 6 (ReLU6) in backbone instead of ReLU and First activation function of SE modules follows inverted bottleneck block's activation that it is included in.

-Mixed precision training could reduce training time by 60% retaining it mAP performance
+Mixed precision training could reduce training time by 60% retaining mAP performance

 ## Performance
 All models are trained at coco 2017 train 118k and evaluated at coco 2017 val 5k